Jesus was a Word of God. What is a messenger, if not a Word of God?

 The terms “Son of God” and “Son of the LORD” are also found in several passages of the Old Testament.

-In other words, He is united in nature and purpose with God the Father.
+In other words, Jesus is united in nature and purpose with God the Father.

-This is evident from the other statements of Jesus recorded in the Bible:
+It is evident from the other statements of Jesus recorded in the Bible that Jesus is a messenger sent from God:

 Then a certain ruler asked Him, “Good Teacher, what must I do to inherit eternal life?”
 “Why do you call Me good?”
 Jesus replied.
 “No one is good except God alone.